-- (a) The College agrees to provide the appropriate uniform or wearing apparel to employees required by the College to wear a uniform or standard form of dress. - (b) The College shall not introduce changes in style or colour of uniforms except by agreement with the Union. - (c) Regular employees who are required either by the College or Workers' Compensation Board Regulations to wear safety footwear will be reimbursed up to a maximum of ninety dollars (\$90) per calendar year or a maximum of one hundred and eighty dollars (\$180) every two calendar years.
+(a) The College agrees to provide the appropriate uniform or wearing apparel to employees required by the College to wear a uniform or standard form of dress.

+(b) The College shall not introduce changes in style or colour of uniforms except by agreement with the Union.

+(c) Regular employees who are required either by the College or Workers' Compensation Board Regulations to wear safety footwear will be reimbursed up to a maximum of \$90 per calendar year or a maximum of \$180 every two calendar years.